ericchiang/ANN.jl/README.md

 julia-ann
 =========

-Implementation of backpropagation artifical neural networks in Julia.
+Implementation of backpropagation artificial neural networks in Julia.

 Install (from within Julia interpreter):
 -----------